-This Technical Report specifies software programming language vulnerabilities to be avoided in the development of systems where assured behaviour is required for security, safety, mission-critical and business-critical software.
+This document specifies software programming language vulnerabilities to be avoided in the development of systems where assured behaviour is required for security, safety, mission-critical and business-critical software.
 In general, this guidance is applicable to the software developed, reviewed, or maintained for any application.

-Vulnerabilities described in this Technical Report document the way that the vulnerability described in the language-independent TR 24772-1 are manifested in C.
+Vulnerabilities described in this document document the way that the vulnerability described in the languageindependent TR 24772-1 are manifested in C.